wqc0712/wqc0712.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. candidate from the [Department of Computer Science and Technology](https://cse.hkust.edu.hk/) at [Hong Kong University of Science and Technology](https://hkust.edu.hk/home), supervised by Professor [Ke Yi](https://www.cse.ust.hk/~yike/).
+I am a Research Assistant Professor in [Department of Computer Science](https://www.comp.hkbu.edu.hk/v1/) at Hong Kong Baptist University.
+I received my PhD degree from the [Department of Computer Science and Technology](https://cse.hkust.edu.hk/) at [Hong Kong University of Science and Technology](https://hkust.edu.hk/home), supervised by Professor [Ke Yi](https://www.cse.ust.hk/~yike/).
 Before that, I received my Bachelor's Degree in Engineering from the Computer Science Department at Zhejiang University.
 During Aug.
 2016 to Jan.
 2017, I was a research intern in the [Department of Systems Engineering and Engineering Management](https://www.se.cuhk.edu.hk/), [The Chinese University of Hong Kong](https://www.cuhk.edu.hk/chinese/index.html), supervised by Professor [Hong Cheng](https://www1.se.cuhk.edu.hk/~hcheng/) and Professor [Jeffrey Xu Yu](https://www.se.cuhk.edu.hk/people/academic-staff/prof-yu-xu-jeffrey/).
 I also worked as a research intern in Alibaba, DAMO Academy from June 2019 to Oct.
 2019.

-I am expected to graduate in July 2022, and I am on the job market now.
-Please contact me if you are interested.
+**Looking for Research Assistants, PhD Students (Co-supervised) and Postdoc Research Fellows.
+Feel free to email me your CV and related materials.**

 ## Research interest